mhydock/Ship-It/README.md

 At the very least, the *Development Team* needs to have implemented the base features laid out in the  *Product Brief* in order to claim that they have produced a complete product.
 This includes any feature requests that were moved into the *Product Brief* via the expenditure of *Investment Tokens*.

 Implementing all the base features produces an *Adequate Product*.
-Implementing any number of extraneous features produces a *Superior Product*.
+Implementing any number of extraneous features in addition to all the base features produces a *Superior Product*.
 Failing to implement all of the base features results in an *Incomplete Product*, the only failure case.

 The *Client* and the *Development Team* win or lose together; the *Client* promised investors that a finished product would be created, and the *Development Team* promised the client that they could deliver said product.